-Overview their own concept Tuxedo, and Tibco ort for codeset conversion for transports that do not have of headers.
-For example, IBM Websphere MQ, BEA Rendezvous.
-This generic support is implemented using nterceptor and WSDL port extensors. mainframe system scenario, an Artix r tix C++ client could use Artix Mainframe to access a , using a binding for fixed length record over MQ.
-In this nessage interceptor can be configured to enable codeset n ASCII and EBCDIC (Extended Binary Coded Decimal by using accessor s codeset conversion simply by editing your WSDL file, or methods in your application code.
-This section explains these approaches.
-Note: Codeset co the same settings onversion set in application code takes precedence over in a WSDL file.
-Codeset conversion attributes This generic support for codeset conversion is implemented using a message interceptor.
-This message interceptor manipulates the following codeset conversion attributes: LocalCodeSet Specifies the codeset used locally by a client or server application.
+Artix provides support for codeset conversion for transports that do not have their own concept of headers.
+For example, IBM Websphere MQ, BEA Tuxedo, and Tibco Rendezvous.
+This generic support is implemented using an Artix message interceptor and WSDL port extensors.

+For example, an Artix C++ client could use Artix Mainframe to access a mainframe system, using a binding for fixed length record over MQ.
+In this scenario, an Artix message interceptor can be configured to enable codeset conversion between ASCII and EBCDIC (Extended Binary Coded Decimal Interchange Code).

+You can enable this codeset conversion simply by editing your WSDL file, or by using accessor methods in your application code.
+This section explains how to use both of these approaches.

+Note: Codeset conversion set in application code takes precedence over the same settings in a WSDL file.

+Codeset conversion attributes

+This generic support for codeset conversion is implemented using a message interceptor.
+This message interceptor manipulates the following codeset conversion attributes:

+LocalCodeSet Specifies the codeset used locally by a client or server application.

 OutboundCodeSet Specifies the codeset used by the application for outgoing messages.

 InboundCodeSet Specifies the codeset used by the application for incoming messages.

 You can specify these attributes to convert client-side requests and server-side responses.
 All three attributes are optional.

-''' Configuring codeset conversion in a WSDL fileYou can configure codeset conversion by setting the codeset conversion attributes in a WSDL file.
-Example 8 shows the contents of the Artix internationalization schema (i18n-context.xsd). '''
+Configuring codeset conversion in a WSDL file

+You can configure codeset conversion by setting the codeset conversion attributes in a WSDL file.
+Example 8 shows the contents of the Artix internationalization schema (i18n-context.xsd).